Our Mission and Values

 Our campus community intentionally reflects the world in which we live.
 In fact, our community is one of the most diverse among all of Atlanta’s independent schools with 52 percent students of color.
 Our commitment to inclusion creates an environment where children and adults alike are free to be their authentic selves.
 Our Midtown location allows us greater access to engage with the broader community, which in turn helps us cultivate the empathy and drive to work toward equity.

 We believe that in order for children to fully, sensitively and effectively engage in their communities, they must possess strong local, cultural and global competence.
-To that end, we learn from and enrich ourselves with multiple perspectives and welcome people of any country of origin, culture, disability, ethnicity, gender expression, gender identity, physical appearance, race, religious choice, family structure, sex, sexual orientation, and socioeconomic status.
+To that end, we learn from and enrich ourselves with multiple perspectives and welcome people of any country of origin, culture, disability, ethnicity, physical appearance, race, religious choice, family structure, sex, sexual orientation, and socioeconomic status.

 Play is serious learning.